umanitoba-cssa/ctf-2025/challenges/binexp-poison-in-the-wells-1/README.md

 - Enter this command in your terminal: `ssh detective@poison-in-the-wells-1.ctf.umanitobacssa.ca -p 30201`
 - Enter this password when prompted: `ctf2025!`

-*A copy of the server software and source code is provided.
-The binary
+*A copy of the server software and source code is provided for your reference.
+The binary is identical to the hosted version, however the flag can only be found in the hosted version of the program.*

 ## Hints
 1. The file is protected by a password, maybe there's some way to pass that check without knowing the real password?